 Florida Part D plans provide coverage for prescription drugs.
 Most Medicare Advantage plans offer prescription drug coverage, but a Part D plan is necessary for those who don’t.
 Medigap plans don’t cover prescriptions, so you must enroll in a Part D plan.

-Part D plans in Tampa, Florida, start at $8 per month and range up as high as $35 per month.
+Part D plans in Tampa, Florida, start at $8 per month and range up to $35 per month.
 The Aetna SilverScript SmartRx plan runs $7.70 monthly with a $480 deductible.
 Prescription drug costs with this Part D plan are as low as $1 on many generic medications.

 Humana offers the highest-rated Part D plan in Tampa, Florida, with a $480 deductible and a monthly premium of under $23.